-Each stacked bar indicates the country's average score on the index, as well the weighted contribution of each dimension and indicator The greater the height of an individual sub-bar, the greater the indicator's contribution to the index Sampling weights used to account for differences in population sizes among surveyed village clusters depth and breadth of restoration practice, the higher the household's Restoration Index score on a 0 to 1. scale.
+Each stacked bar indicates the country's average score on the index, as well the weighted contribution of each dimension and indicator.
+The greater the height of an individual sub-bar, the greater the indicator's contribution to the index

+Sampling weights used to account for differences in population sizes among surveyed village clusters.